Abhishek637Saraswat/Web_Scrapping_codes/README.md

-# Web_Scrapping_codes
-This repo belongs to web scrapping code of different websites for data extractio.
+This file can extract all stack data for one day.